michaeldorman/sixs/README.md

 ### Additional parameters

+Finally, there are some parameters required for the 6S algorithm that cannot be obtained from the image metadata or from the Aeronet website.
+Instead, they need to be determined according to the purposes of image
+correction:

-`GroundCondition` is usually `"Patchy Ground"`.
+  - `GroundCondition` is usually `"Patchy Ground"`.

-`TargetReflectance` depends on what the project focuses on.
+  - `TargetReflectance` depends on what the project focuses on.

-`EnvironmentReflectance` depends on surrounding cover.
+  - `EnvironmentReflectance` depends on surrounding cover.

-`TargetRadius` needs to be smaller than pixel size, in meters (for Venus
+  - `TargetRadius` needs to be smaller than pixel size, in meters (for Venus \<5.3)

-\<5.3)
+Here are the specific values we are going to use when correcting the `venus1` image:

 ``` r
 GroundCondition = "Patchy Ground"